Samaná English: Survival

 While more than 6,000 immigrants came in 1824 and 1835, by the end of the 19th century, only a handful of enclaves on the island spoke any variety of the antebellum Black Vernacular.
 They were communities in Puerto Plata, Samaná and Santo Domingo.
 The largest was the one in Samaná that maintained church schools, where it was preserved.
-During the Rafael Trujillo dictatorship (1930–1961), however, the government began a systematic policy of Hispanizing the entire Dominican population.
-The church schools in which English was taught were eliminated, and the language was discouraged.

 Enclaves across the island soon lost an important element of their identity, which led to their disintegration.
 Samaná English withstood the assaults in part because the location of Samaná was favorable to a more independent cultural life.
 However, government policies have still influenced the language's gradual decline, and it may well now be an endangered language.

-Nature
+Similarities with other languages

 Samana English is similar to that of Caribbean English creole spoken by the English speaking Caribbean.
 Samana English is related to that of Bahamian and Turks and Caicos Islands Creole due to same origins.

-Ethnologue

-The 15th edition (2005) of Ethnologue dropped it from its list of languages, but linguists still consider it a separate language variety.